mellowmarshe/dashbird/README.md

 ## How

 🐋 Docker:

-After you filled the config in `config.example.yml` and renamed it to `config.yml` run the following:
+Be sure you filled the config in `config.example.yml` and renamed it to `config.yml` run the following:

 ```shell
 $ docker build -t dashbird .